Crabbing is one of the simple joys of a day at the Oregon Coast.

 Several of these businesses offer boat and equipment rentals for crabbers.

 The northern Oregon coast’s largest bay is a popular Chinook salmon and sturgeon fishing destination that very often has good crabbing.

 There are boating facilities and supplies available in Garibaldi, with most of the crabbing spots west of the port near the jetties, on either side of the channel.

 There also is good crabbing in “Crab Harbor,” tucked behind Kincheloe Point, across the main channel from the Painted Rocks.

-Both of the channel and Crab Harbor areas are accessible primarily by boat, but there is a public crabbing dock in Garibaldi.
+Both of the channel and Crab Harbor areas are accessible primarily by boat, but there is a public crabbing dock if you want to go crabbing right in Garibaldi.

 Tillamook Bay is large but has five rivers pouring into it.
 Crabbing success can quickly fade when heavy rains pump up river levels during the fall and early winter.

 Get more information in Tillamook Bay Fishing, Crabbing and Clamming.

 This spot just southwest of Tillamook is not a popular fishing bay, since there are no major rivers feeding into it to draw in salmon and other large fish.